PolMaistriaux/IoT_Node_Modeling/README.md

 # IoT Node impacts modeling

-/!\  The model provided here is still under progress to make it usable for interested persons.
+/!\  The model provided here is still under progress to make it usable for interested people.
 Do not hesitate to contact me for any questions : pol.maistriaux@uclouvain.be

 This open-source project provides a modeling of the deployment and maintenace of an IoT node regarding its power consumption, its battery service lifetime, and its environmental footprint.